terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		)

 		#Region - Variables
-		$localFolder = "C:\Tutorials\FlightDelays\Data"  # the source folder
+		$localFolder = "C:\Tutorials\FlightDelays\Data"  # The source folder
-		$destFolder = "tutorials/flightdelays/data"     #the blob name prefix for the files to be uploaded
+		$destFolder = "tutorials/flightdelays/data"     #The blob name prefix for the files to be uploaded
 		#EndRegion

 		#Region - Connect to Azure subscription